technototes/Decode2025/scripts/readme.md

    this repo and make sure it's named `TechnoLib` and you're good to go.

 2. `botflip`: Enable/disable "extra" robots and portions of the repository.
-This turns the RoadRunnerQuickStart, MeepMeepTesting, and LearnBot portions on or off.
+This turns the LearnBot portions on or off.
 It's a good idea to turn them off when you head to a competition, so that building code won't take as long

 ### `fastforward`